D

 Doxle ( Dachshund and Beagle Mix)

-The Doxle needs a loving home where their owners will reciprocate their affection.
+The Doxle needs a loving home where its owners will reciprocate their affection.
 This is why these dogs tend to suffer from separation anxiety and should never be left alone for long periods.
 In addition, they are extremely energetic and need an active family to keep them fit and healthy.
 Finally, while Doxles do well with other dogs because both parent breeds are social, they do not like smaller animals because of their high prey drive.

 Tri-Colored Doxle Puppy